 If you win your claim then we will be able to recover both compensation and the large majority of your legal costs.
 The downside is that you may have to pay money from your compensation to cover an insurance policy and a success fee to our firm.
 If you lose the case you will not have to pay any fees .
-The scheme is best explained by one of our lawyers and details are set out in the section "No Win No Fee explained" below.
+The scheme is best explained by one of our no win no fee solicitors and details are set out in the section "No Win No Fee explained" below.

 In most claims, assuming we think your case is strong enough, we will offer you a conditional fee agreement straight away.

 Browse our recent injury claims cases.